Glasgow University Union

 Glasgow University Union (GUU) is one of the largest and oldest students' unions in the UK, serving students and alumni of the University of Glasgow since 1885.

 The GUU organises social affairs for its members, provides catering and entertainment.
 Students are eligible to become members for free at any point throughout their university career and alumni may become Life Members by applying to the Board of Management.

 History

 Foundation

 Students at the university instituted the idea of a union building in 1885 to help promote social interaction on campus.
 The union's formation was driven by members of Glasgow University Dialectic Society, the Glasgow University Medico-Chirurgical Society and the Glasgow University Athletic Club.
 The same group formed a Students’ Representative Council in 1886 to raise funds for the building and procured the sum of £5000 from John McIntyre of Odiham, Hampshire.

-In 1889 the Glasgow University Students' Representative Council obtained statutory recognition under the Act of 1889 and in 1890 they managed to raise sufficient funds to build the union.
+The Glasgow University Students' Representative Council obtained statutory recognition under the Universities (Scotland) Act 1889 and in 1890 they managed to raise sufficient funds to build the union.

 The Glasgow University Union's building at No. 32 University Avenue has been home to the GUU since 1931.